aeternity/aeternity/docs/configuration.md

 If any of the assumptions does not hold, you need to amend the instructions accordingly.

-Create the file `~/aeternity/node/epoch.yaml` with the below content.
+Create the config file with the below content.
+Place the config file in one of the locations specified in the [File name and location section](#file-name-and-location).
 Make sure you amend the `sync` > `port` parameter with your actual value.

 ```yaml